 2015 Prize for Design Research & Scholarship

 Virginia Tech professor Joe Wheeler, AIA was awarded the Prize for Design Research and Scholarship for his work on futureHAUS.
 The jurors recognized that futureHAUS was “exemplary in regards to innovation” and “the potential impact on housing could be substantial.”

 Virginia Tech associate professor Michael Ermann was awarded the Prize for Design Research and Scholarship for his work, Architectural Acoustics Illustrated.
 The jurors recognized that Ermann’s submission covered an interesting and important subject, noting that the content has great depth and could become a standard text book for architecture education.

 John Quale, at the University of Virginia, was awarded the Prize for Design Research and Scholarship for ecoMOD project, which has designed, built, and evaluated prefabricated homes for affordable housing organizations since 2004.

 2012 Prize for Design Research & Scholarship

 The jury unanimously selected “New Directions in Design Research: The Role of School Architecture in the Prevention of Childhood Obesity” as the 2012 Prize for Research and Scholarship.
 This paper was submitted by Robert Moje, AIA, of VMDO Architects in Charlottesville.
-The jury made these comments about the entry:

 2011 Prize for Design Research and Scholarship